16 Sep 2024

 This partnership has delivered the first ever national climate science knowledge brokering team coordinated by the Hub, with knowledge brokers operating across states and territories (see below).
 These knowledge brokers act as interpreters between the climate scientists and decision-makers, building partnerships to ensure research is co-designed and co-produced with the people that need it to inform their decisions.

-The Queensland Climate Science Knowledge Broker is Dave Putland in the Climate Projections and Services team in the Department of Environment and Science.
+The Queensland Climate Science Knowledge Broker is Dave Putland in the Climate Projections and Services team in the Department of Environment, Tourism, Science and Innovation.
 Dave is available to provide information sessions and demonstrations of climate science resources that can help you select and interpret climate information to use in climate risk assessments, policy development and adaptation decisions.
 Over the longer term, this work will contribute to a better understanding of user needs and expectations to improve the design of climate science products, and we expect the service will evolve to include more specialised training to help users apply the data in climate risk assessments.

 For more details or to arrange an information session with your organisation or team, please contact Dave at david.putland@des.qld.gov.au.